ErikHartman/peptimetric/README.md

 Peptimetric is a web app for visualizing and exploring differences in peptidomic datasets retrived from MS and MSMS.

 ### Example data
 The data used to illustrate the usage of Peptimetric was retrieved from a study by Van et al (Peptidomic Analysis of Urine from Youths with Early Type 1 Diabetes Reveals Novel Bioactivity of Uromodulin Peptides In Vitro, 2020).
+The data was searched using PEAKS Xpro and the resulting files are stored in the diabetes-files-separated directory.

-# Contact information
+## Contact information
 For any questions regarding Peptimetric, please contact:
 Erik Hartman - erik.hartman@hotmail.com
 Simon Mahdavi - simonmahdavi@msn.com